-2.5 Inflow boundary conditions for the burnt stream of the Inert/Burnt (I/B) mode methodology described in Sec.
-2.3 (Eq.
+2.5 Inflow boundary conditions for the burnt stream of the Inert/Burnt (I/B) mode

+With the exception of the bottom nozzle in the I/B mode, the velocity inflow boundary conditions for all the turbulent streams of the three operating modes are generated using the methodology described in Section 2.3 (Eq.
 1).
 The bottom nozzle in the I/B mode is unique in that it does not emit a turbulent stream due to the absence of a TGP; additionally, there are no experimental data available close to the exit plane.
 Therefore, we considered two Cases (I and II) to impose the velocity inflow boundary conditions for the burnt stream emanating from the bottom nozzle exit in the I/B mode.
 Henceforth, we denote the bottom nozzle exit plane as $z = -z_e$ and the top nozzle exit plane as $z = z_e$ to differentiate between the two nozzles.